JulianNicholls/React-Native-Course/README.md

   Premature optimisation is to be avoided, but when the code is already there and tested, why would you stop using it?

+* I always use the terms 'log in' and 'log out', to make a contrast with 'sign up'.

 ### Git client

 I have used Git at the command-line for more than 10 years.
 Over that time, I have tried